mux0nn/schoolspambot/README.md

 # schoolspambot
-Spambot created for waszaedukacja.pl site to lower the rating of my former high school (only for educational purposes)
+Spambot created for waszaedukacja.pl site to lower the rating of my former high school (only for educational purposes).
-<h1>dsad</h1>